jonahmurphy/Whats-Here-To-GPRMC/README.md

 Whats Here To GPRMC
 ===================

-A simple tool to generate GPRMC Sentences using Google Maps.
+A simple no frills tool to generate [GPRMC Sentences](http://aprs.gids.nl/nmea/#rmc) using Google Maps.

 I wrote this to automate the tedious manual process of generating "pseudo" GPRMC sentences which is as follows.
 - Determine coordinates using Google Maps whats here function